(previously known as Choara siculoides)

 Cathy Byrne & Stella Crossley

 (Photo: courtesy of Cathy Byrne, Claremont, Tasmania, Moths of Victoria: Part 7)

 These Caterpillars are loopers, having only 4 prolegs.
 They are brown with a light and dark markings.

-The adult moth of this species is brown with varied marking markings often including a line or line of dots from the wingtip to midway along the inner margin on each forewing, and a similar submarginal line on the each hindwing.
+The adult moth of this species is brown with varied marking markings often including a line or line of dots from the wingtip to midway along the hind margin on each forewing, and a similar submarginal line on the each hindwing.
 The forewings have hooktips.
 The wingspan is about 4 cms.